 - 1. Recommendation from teacher or parent to principal by end of third grading period. - 2.
-A Response to Intervention Team (RtI) is formed and a meeting is scheduled to put together a plan of intervention. - 3.
-The Rtl process is continued into the third and fourth grading period. - 4.
-Parent recommendations, final grades, progress monitoring, local and state test scores, Rtl recommendations, and other tests will be used by the team in determining student retention. - 5.
-Parents to be informed of the principal decision in writing. - All students who have unexcused absences for more than 10% of the required school attendance days and who are failing 2 or more core classes will be under review for retention.
+A Multi-Tiered System of Support Team (MTSS) is formed and a meeting is scheduled to put together a plan of intervention. - 3.
+The MTSS process is continued into the fourth grading period. - 4.
+Parent recommendations, final grades, progress monitoring, local and state test scores, MTSS recommendations, and othertests will be used by the team in determining student retention. - 5.
+Parents to be informed of the principal decision in writing.

+All students who have unexcused absences for more than 10% of the required school attendance days and who are failing2 or more core classes will be under review for retention.